SumoLogic/terraform-provider-sumologic/website/docs/r/cloud_to_cloud_source.html.markdown

 ```

 ## Argument reference

-In addition to the common properties, the following arguments are supported:
+The following arguments are supported:

  - `config` - (Required) This is a JSON object which contains the configuration parameters for the Source.
  - `schema_ref` - (Required) Source schema details.